-Authorize the Department of Health and Human Services, Division of Economic and Housing Stability, to enter into sole source agreements with the vendors below to provide Permanent Housing and Supportive Services to homeless individuals and families through the Federal Continuum of Care Program in an amount not to exceed \$668,260, effective August 1, 2019, or upon Governor and Executive Council approval, whichever is later, through July 31, 2020.
+Authorize the Department of Health and Human Services, Division of Economic and Housing Stability, to amend existing Retroactive, Sole Source contracts with the vendors listed below for the ongoing provision of Permanent Housing and Supportive Services to individuals and families who are experiencing homelessness through the Federal Continuum of Care Program, by exercising contract renewal options and by increasing the total price limitation by \$662,992 from \$668,260 to \$1,331,252 and by extending the completion dates from July 31, 2020 to July 31, 2021 effective retroactive to August 1, 2020 upon Governor and Council approval.
 100% Federal Funds.